hchiam/cognateLanguage/README.md

 ##5) What Do the Files Do?

 * `cognateLanguage_CreatingList.py` reads the input word list (`data.txt`) and creates the output word list (`output.txt`).
 I like to copy and paste a cleaner version of the output into `output_shortlist.txt`.
-* `cognateLanguage_Evaluators.py` reads the output word list that was created by `cognateLanguage_CreatingList.py` and uses a few different evaluators to "score" each output word against the source language words.
+* `cognateLanguage_Evaluators.py` reads the output word list that is created by `cognateLanguage_CreatingList.py` and uses a few different evaluators to "score" each output word against the source language words.
 * `cognateLanguage.py` is just the original one-word output test.
 * `cognateLanguage_LessPrinting.py` is the same as `cognateLanguage.py`, except it only prints out the output word.
 * `cognateLanguage_Translate.py` lets you use the command-line/terminal to translate English text.